-The Berryessa Extension is projected to open in 2018.
-Groundbreaking for BART Silicon Valley was April 12, 2012, and the majority of construction will be complete by 2016, with system testing in 2017 and passenger service by 2017.
-Current construction proposals include accelerated schedules, so it's possible that passenger service may begin sooner than 2017.
+The Berryessa Extension is projected to open in 2019.
+Groundbreaking for BART Silicon Valley was April 12, 2012, and the majority of construction will be complete by 2018, with system testing concluding in 2019.

 How much will the Berryessa Extension cost and how is it funded?

 The Berryessa Extension is estimated to cost $2.3 billion.
 Berryessa Extension received a federal New Starts grant for $900 million.
 The rest of the funding is made up of State Traffic Congestion Relief funds and local 2000 Measure A sales tax revenues.